$138.45 $148.99 Buy It Now

 Equivalent exposure is a concept that allows photographers to achieve the same exposure settings despite using different combinations of aperture, shutter speed, and ISO.
 In digital photography, equivalent exposure ensures that the resulting image has the same overall brightness and depth of field, regardless of the specific settings used.

-See also Best 12 megapixel compact digital camera
+See also Best economy digital camera

 Understanding equivalent exposure is essential for photographers who want to maintain consistent exposure levels across different shooting conditions.
 By adjusting one setting while compensating with another, photographers can achieve the desired exposure without compromising on image quality.